Interpretable RNA Foundation Model from Unannotated Data for Highly Accurate RNA Structure and Function Predictions: Introduction

 \section{Introduction}

-\forceindent RNA plays an important role in performing various types of biological functions, such as cell-signaling, gene expression, and post-transcriptional regulations \cite{miao2017rna,caprara2000rna,atkins2011rna}.
-Determination of RNA structure or type is also the essential part of RNA-based therapeutics including mRNA vaccines, RNA interference and CRISPR-based therapeutics \cite{li2020strategies, bora2012rna, pardi2018mrna}.
+\forceindent RNA plays an important role in performing various types of biological functions, such as cell signaling, gene expression, and post-transcriptional regulations \cite{miao2017rna,caprara2000rna,atkins2011rna}.
+Determination of RNA structure or type is also an essential part of RNA-based therapeutics, including mRNA vaccines, RNA interference and CRISPR-based therapeutics \cite{li2020strategies, bora2012rna, pardi2018mrna}.
 Among all RNA transcripts, about 5\% served as mRNAs responsible for protein coding, while the substantial remaining portion is non-coding RNAs (ncRNAs) \cite{ chen2019computational, wang2011molecular}.
 Particularly, these ncRNAs must sustain specific structures to conduct corresponding biological functions.
 Different ncRNAs, such as small nuclear ribonucleoproteins (snRNPs), ribosomes, microRNAs, small nucleolar ribonucleoproteins (snoRNPs), long ncRNAs, and telomerase, also interact with proteins to form stable RNA-protein complexes to perform specific functions \citep{cech2014noncoding, miao2017rna}.

-Hence, accurately modeling ncRNAs structures could help understanding their performed functions and various biological processes.
-Despite the large amount of ncRNA sequences, few of their structures and functions are known \citep{townshend2021geometric,yao2019cellular}.
+Accurately modelling ncRNAs structures could help understand their performed functions and various biological processes.
+Despite a large number of ncRNA sequences, few of their structures and functions are known \citep{townshend2021geometric,yao2019cellular}.
 Traditionally, RNA three-dimensional (3D) structures assessed by experimental approaches, including nuclear magnetic resonance, X-ray crystallography and cryogenic electron microscopy, are expensive and time-consuming.
 Therefore, computational approaches are developed and applied to bridge the gap.